Lord Hanningfield set to be suspended over expenses breach

 In response, Lord Hanningfield said his expenses claims had been "thoughtless" but he had never tried to deceive people and suggested he had been "reprimanded on a technicality".

-"I regret that my mistakes have ultimately resulted in me being suspended from the House," he said.'Clocking on'
+"I regret that my mistakes have ultimately resulted in me being suspended from the House," he said.

 Lord Hanningfield, a former head of Essex County Council, was convicted of expenses fraud in 2011 - and was given a nine-month jail sentence.
 He was expelled from the Conservative Party as a result.